ouspg/CompSec/Lab2_Network/README.md

-Computer Security lab 2 : Networks and web security
+Computer Security Lab 2 : Networks and web security
 ====

 ## About the lab